geosolutions-it/MapStore2/docs/user-guide/adding-widgets.md

 * Enable/Disable the **Legend** for showing the layers legend on map

-The final result displayed in the map widget after adding the two options is as follows:
+Below is the final result displayed in the map widget after adding the two options above:

 <img src="../img/adding-widgets/settings-tab-sample.jpg" class="ms-docimage"/>